 The health of the digestive system depends largely on the condition of the teeth.
-This statement is also true of domestic pets.
+This statement is also true for pets.
 Many dental diseases begin with the process of dental calculus.
-As a result, the caring owner should monitor the cleanliness of the dog's teeth and know how to safely and effectively remove the plaque by himself.
+Because of this, the caring owner must monitor the cleanliness of the dog’s teeth and know how to safely and effectively remove plaque on its own.

 - Состав и структура камней 1.
 Composition and structure of stones

 - Причины образования зубного камня у собак 2.
-Causes of calculus formation in dogs
+Causes of tartar formation in dogs

 - Лечение в домашних условиях 3.
-Treatment at home
+Home treatment

 - Терапевтические мероприятия в клинике 4.
 Therapeutic activities in the clinic

 Dental calculus in dogs is the deposition of a complex composition formed by minerals that are part of the bone tissue (calcium, phosphorus), iron, food debris that served as epithelial cells, bacteria, and their metabolic products.
 Unlike human (pH = 6.5-7.5), the pH of a dog's saliva is strongly alkaline (pH = 9), which reduces the risk of caries, but contributes to enhanced formation of dental deposits.

 Dental calculus differs in consistency and color.
 In the initial stage, a loose coating is formed, consisting of food debris, mucus and bacteria.
 Plaque or dental plaque whitish-yellow color is easily removed from the enamel.
 In places where the accumulation of plaque is not removed in a natural way when chewing, the deposition of tartar occurs.
 Dental plaques are compacted, impregnated with mineral components, and a stone formation is formed.
 The porous surface of the deposits absorbs the coloring matter, so the tartar turns yellow, becomes brown, and then dark, almost black.